Heart Station: Commercial performance

 Commercially, Heart Station was a success in Japan.
 It debuted at number one on both the Daily and Weekly Oricon Albums Chart, with 480,081 units sold in its first week of sales, making it the highest selling album by a female artist based on first week sales of 2008.
-Despite the album becoming Utada's fifth Japanese and seventh studio album to peak atop the charts, it resulted in being her lowest first week sales of her career.
+Despite the album becoming Utada's fifth Japanese and seventh studio album to peak atop the charts, it resulted in being their lowest first week sales of their career.
 However, it also made Utada the second musical act, tied with Japanese group Checkers, Kinki Kids, and singer Hikaru Kenji, to have had all six of their studio albums to debut at number one since their debut.
 In its second week, it fell to number two and sold 135,857 units.
 The following it, it fell again to number seven, and sales slipped to 59,935 units.
 The album stayed inside the top 10 for 10 consecutive weeks, and lasted 55 weeks on the album charts.

 Digitally, the album was success on Japan's Top iTunes Album Chart during late March 2008, peaking at number one.
 It debuted at number one on Billboard Japans Top Album Sales Chart, during the chart week of March 31, 2008; this was Utada's first album to peak at number one since the charts establishment in 2008.
 In South Korea, though the album failed to chart on the Gaon Albums Chart or any relative charts, it was certified platinum by Gaon and sold over 10,247 units; this marks it one of Utada's best selling albums in that country, and outside of Japan.
 In the United States, although it failed to chart on the Billboard 200 chart, it reached number 58 on their iTunes Top Albums chart; this was one of the highest ranking albums by a Japanese recording artist at the time.
 By May 13, Japanese website Barks.jp report that the digital sales of every songs from Heart Station accumulated to 15 million sales collectively.